Go to content

 Challenge to solve

-The first thing Feelgood wanted to improve back in 2017, was the user experience for managing orders, bookings, complaints, and invoice data.
-This is done by managers and HR staff at clients organizations.
+In 2017, Feelgood set out to improve the user experience for managing orders, bookings, complaints, and invoice data.
+This is done by managers and HR staff at their clients.

-In 2017, these tasks were done using different web apps that all had inconsistent user interface design and branding and poor user experience, especially on mobile devices.
-Feelgood knew they had to do better to not lose out on new client contracts.
+At this time, these taks were done using different web apps that all had inconsistent user interface design, branding, and poor user experience (especially on mobile devices).
+Feelgood knew they had to do better to attract new clients and keep their current ones.

 Goals to achieve